DataSF/publishing-toolkit/5_etl_specification/README.md

         <p><strong>What is it</strong></p>
       </td>
       <td colspan="1" rowspan="1">
-        <p>A method for dropping a data extract (csv, tsv, pipe delimited file, shapefile) to a folder on the City’s secure FTP server</p>
+        <p>A method for connecting to any application programming interface (API) offered by a system vendor to extract data</p>
       </td>
     </tr>
     <tr>